 Ginger is a slightly different story.
 I use ginger as a flavor enhancer mostly in vegetable and chicken soups.
-It can deliver a bite, like garlic, but also it can deliver a certain sweetness.
-When using ginger as a flavor enhancer (as opposed to a dominant taste), just ask yourself if you want a slightly sweet and sweetly aromatic note.
+Like garlic, it can deliver a bite, but also it can also provide a certain sweetness.
+When using ginger as a flavor enhancer (as opposed to a dominant taste), just ask yourself if you want a slightly sweet and aromatic note in your soup.

-#5: To Cover or Not to Cover the Pot?
+5. Decide Whether or Not to Cover the Pot

 Like great stews, curries, and lasagnas, hearty soups taste even better after they've been in the refrigerator for a half a day or so and are then reheated.

 I did not inherit the food chemistry gene, and I didn't inherit the one for masterful soup either.
 As soup was not a staple in our family, I had no early soup mentor.
 Mostly, I learned from trial and error, making plenty of watery soups along the way.
 When I say watery, I don’t mean a light, thin, tasty broth, as in a consommé, but broth that looks alright but has no flavor.
 Rather than throw away a pot of hot nourishment, I experimented with adding ingredients late in the cooking to turn bland and watery into tasty and rich.

 Here's what I learned: If you have a lifeless broth, try adding drained canned tomatoes, a cup of finely shredded cabbage, a package of fresh-frozen mixed vegetables or corn, or a cup of cooked kidney or white beans.
 Or all of the above!